St. Ludger's Abbey

 How long should I spend visiting?

-A visit to St. Ludger’s Abbey typically requires a few hours, allowing ample time to explore the site and absorb its atmosphere.
+A visit to St. Ludger’s Abbey typically takes around two to three hours, allowing enough time to explore the site and enjoy its tranquil atmosphere.

 Is photography allowed?